 As the various God-folk and renegades, the cast all do well, with Kathy Bates getting the wildest scene.
 Good work from Tom Berenger, Aidan Quinn, John Lithgow, Daryl Hannah and Tom Waits.
 Taken from the book by Peter Matthiessen, this was planned as a film since 1965, but it took forever to get underway, ultimately being directed by Hector Babenco.

-Filmed off the Amazon, near Belem, and in Venezuela’s Canaima National Park, with some magnificent aerial shots of the regions massive, mysterious tepuis a highlight.
+Filmed off the Amazon, near Belem, and in Venezuela’s Canaima National Park, with a highlight in some magnificent aerial shots of the regions massive, mysterious tepuis.
 Reviews were respectful, but it made a paltry $1,350,000 against an untoward cost of $36,000,000.
 A quarter-century later, the logging rape continues unabated.